 1. Shih Tzu

 This little bundle of love usually weighs between nine and 16 pounds.
-They’re generally friendly, outgoing, and very cuddly, making them at the top of our list of dog breeds for retirees.
+They’re generally friendly, outgoing, and very cuddly, making them a top choice among dog breeds for retirees.
 They also tend to bark less than other small dog breeds.

-Shih Tzus do best if they get a couple of short walks a day.
+Shih Tzus do best with a couple of short walks a day.
 They’re generally easy to train, although they can occasionally show a stubborn streak, requiring a little extra determination and patience from their owner.
-They are prone to having skin issues, and they need to see a groomer regularly.
+They are prone to skin issues and require regular grooming.
 You’ll also want to brush them frequently.

 2. West Highland White Terrier (Westie)

 Westies are adorable bundles of devotion.
-They weigh between 13 and 20 pounds, and they typically form a very tight bond with their owners.
-They were originally bred to be hunting dogs, so they are easy to train and usually well-behaved.
+They weigh between 13 and 20 pounds and typically form a strong bond with their owners.
+They were originally bred as hunting dogs, so they are easy to train and typically well-behaved.

 To keep a Westie happy, you’ll want to take it out for two easy walks a day.
-They do require some grooming and regular brushing to maintain their eye-catching white coat.
+They require regular grooming and brushing to maintain their eye-catching white coat.

 3. Boston Terrier